 Course Format: This course mimics seminars you may encounter as a graduate student.
 The meetings are highly interactive and may even be interesting.
 Student participation is vital in this course and is a substantial part of your grade.

 On Paper Usage: A noble effort will be made to minimize paper use in this course.
 Students will blog reading notes, project progress, and current events on a weekly basis.
 Any other assignments should be emailed (PDF, Open Office, Word).
-For help with compiling digital documents, see my Digital Submissions Guide.
+For help with compiling digital documents, see my awesome Digital Submissions Guide.

 Typical meeting format:

 1. Discussion of weekly readings: Discuss for 1.5 – 2 hours: This part of the meeting begins with a 20-30 minute overview of the readings for the week, presented by the instructor (first reading) and students (the rest of the readings), along with primary issues and topics for discussion.
 This presentation sets the context for a discussion of the readings.

 Students presenting the reading overview will blog notes on the readings along with relevant images, videos, links, etc., and questions for discussion – 24 hours prior to presentation.
 There is no preset agenda for the presentation and discussion.
 Presenters will read the material, decide what is interesting and relevant, incorporate personal interests, and seek additional information on interesting issues (Google is fine, but best to focus on more scholarly sources; real books and other library resources are also suggested).
 Just make it interesting, even if you have to be creative or take things in an unexpected direction.